skzhang1/autogen_miniwob/README.md

 <img src="artifacts/success.png" alt="image-20230530212605407" style="zoom: 50%;" />

-## Evaluation
+## Evaluation on multiple tasks

+We make a comparison with the state of the art method RCI[1].

 <img src="artifacts/result.png" alt="image-20230530212605407" style="zoom: 45%;" />

 1. Including all clicking tasks from easy to hard
 2. Remove examples that will exceed tokens limit when agent interactions

+## Reference

+[1] Kim, G., Baldi, P., & McAleer, S. (2023).
+Language models can solve computer tasks. arXiv preprint arXiv:2303.17491.